-22. Education and training
+22. Education and training.

-- (1) A registrant shall take appropriate measures to ensure that every employee is aware of - (a) the policies and procedures put in place to detect and prevent money laundering and to counter the financing of terrorism and proliferation, including those for the identification, record keeping, detection of unusual and suspicious transactions and internal reporting; and - (b) the AML/CFT legislative framework. - (2) A registrant shall ensure that:
+- (1) A registrant shall take appropriate measures to ensure that every employee is aware of - (a) the policies and procedures put in place to detect and prevent money laundering, to counter the financing of terrorism and to counter the financing of proliferation, including those for the identification, record keeping, detection of unusual and suspicious transactions and internal reporting; and - (b) the anti-money laundering, countering the financing of terrorism and countering the financing of proliferation legislative framework. - (2) A registrant shall ensure that-

-- (a) the relevant staff members and key personnel are trained on an ongoing basis to: - i. identify, prevent, detect and disclose financial crime risks; - ii. recognise and handle suspicious transactions; - (b) its key personnel possess the adequate knowledge, skills, experience and capability to understand the registrants' business and customer needs; - (c) key personnel and staff are aware of their obligations to comply with policies and procedures.
+- (a) the relevant staff members and key personnel are trained on an ongoing basis to- - (i) identify, prevent, detect and disclose financial crime risks; - (ii) recognise and handle suspicious transactions; - (b) its key personnel possess the adequate knowledge, skills, experience and capability to understand the registrants' business and customer needs; - (c) key personnel and staff are aware of their obligations to comply with policies and procedures.

-Made this\\\\\day of\\\\\\\, 2022.
+Made this 16th day of March, 2022.

 Signed

+MICHAEL PATON

-Chairman
+Deputy Chairman

 Securities Commission of The Bahamas